Home » Recipes » Desserts » Pie Recipes » Easy Apple Cobbler (Video)

 I love a good fall dessert, and apple pie is no exception.
 However, I’m not always in the mood to work with a pie crust, to roll out the dough, to figure out if I want to make a fancy lattice crust or not, so this low-fuss version is my answer!
 It’s got all the flavors of apple pie without all the work!

-Serve it warm with a drizzle of caramel sauce or a scoop of vanilla ice cream (or both!) and enjoy a dessert so good you’ll need a second serving!
+Serve it warm with a drizzle of caramel sauce or a scoop of vanilla bean ice cream (or both!) and enjoy a dessert so good you’ll need a second serving!

 You’ve probably heard of both popular recipes many times.
 In fact, you’ve probably eaten them too.
 They really are quite similar, so they often get confused for one another.
 The difference is in the topping!